 Constructive Possession vs. Actual Possession

-Michigan Criminal Defense Attorney Team
+Michigan Best Criminal Defense Attorney

 Possession in Michigan Can Be Actual or Constructive

-Both state prosecutors and Assistant United States Attorneys frequently argue that the passenger in a car is in “constructive possession” of drugs or weapons in a car merely because of that person’s proximity to the contraband.
-This argument has been used in cars and houses, and businesses when a person is physically near something found or believed to be illegal.
-Defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have countered this argument over the past decades by arguing that proximity alone is not enough to show constructive possession.
-We have argued that something more must be required to prove a connection between the passenger in the car or the person in proximity to the drugs or weapons.
+Both state prosecutors and Assistant United States Attorneys frequently argue that the passenger in a car is in “constructive possession” of drugs or weapons in a car merely because of that person’s proximity to the contraband and make allegations that a passenger is in possession of drugs.
+This argument has been used in cars, houses, and businesses when someone is physically near something found or believed to be illegal including a charge of a passenger in possession of drugs.
+Drug crimes defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have countered this argument over the past decades by arguing that proximity alone is insufficient to show constructive possession.
+We have argued that something more must be required to prove a connection between the passenger in the car and the drugs or weapons before a charge of a passenger in possession of drugs is made.

 A Recent Constructive Possession Example a Passenger in Possession of Drugs